-EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets [formitted material] is material to be omitted.

-AN ACT relating to local governments; authorizing the governing body of a county or city to transfer money from certain enterprise funds to pay the costs for constructing a fire station; requiring, under certain circumstances, the Committee on Local Government Finance to submit a report related to certain enterprise funds to the Director of the Legislative Counsel Bureau; and providing other matters properly relating thereto.
+AN ACT relating to local governments; authorizing the governing body of a county or city to transfer money from certain enterprise funds to pay the costs for constructing [a fire station; requiring, under certain circumstances, the Committee on Local Government Finance to submit a report related to certain enterprise funds to the Director of the Legislative Counsel Bureau;] one or more fire stations; and providing other matters properly relating thereto.